 Main Page

 Think of a basic science education as giving you the pieces to the puzzle of the universe.
 All the facts are there, but nobody tells you how to put them together to create a belief system that provides meaning.
-Those who claim to know always end up basing those belief systems on pseudoscience, conspiracy theories, or scams.
+Those who claim to know always end up basing them on pseudoscience, conspiracy theories, supernatural stories, or scams.

-metaculture is like the picture on the puzzle box of the universe.
-And it is a fractal.
+metaculture is like the picture on the puzzle box of the scientific universe, and it is a fractal.

 Who is This For?

-metaculture is for all people disillusioned with organized religion, politics, capitalism, technology, and all other institutions of modernity that appear to be arrayed in a confederacy against our happiness and ability to thrive as natural humans.
+The metaculture wiki is for all the people disillusioned with organized religion, politics, capitalism, technology, and all of the other institutions of modernity that appear to be in a confederacy against our happiness and ability to thrive as natural humans.

 It is for all young men who are being led by the pied pipers of the manosphere toward the right-wing faux-philosophy of Jordan Peterson.
 If you are searching for meaning and a belief system that will help you become a better person and eventually meet a woman—is misogyny really what you think they want?
 The majority of women are progressive.
 Do the basic math.
 Real men are realists, and metaculture is a viable, reality-based alternative to the manosphere.